malik027/LazySysAdmin-1/README.md

 ![Screenshot](images/6.png)

 It doesn't seem to be working.
-Let's move on to a tool like the "gobuster" for more advanced enumeration.
+Let's move on to a tool like the **[gobuster](https://github.com/OJ/gobuster)** for more advanced enumeration.
 ```
 gobuster dir -u 192.168.0.107 -w /usr/share/wordlists/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt
 ```

 ![Screenshot](images/7.png)

 Yeah, it's the same.
-Next, let's try the "wfuzz" tool.
+Next, let's try the **[wfuzz](https://github.com/xmendez/wfuzz)** tool.
 Maybe we'll get something.
 ```
 wfuzz -w /usr/share/wordlists/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt http://192.168.0.107/FUZZ
 ```

 ![Screenshot](images/8.png)

 It's still the same.
 I've searched on port 80, but it hasn't yielded any clues.
 I should try another port, like 445 or maybe 139.
-Let's check port 445 first, which is "samba."
-In this case, I'll use "smbclient" to get more information.
+Let's check port 445 first, which is **[samba](https://www.samba.org/)** In this case, I'll use **[smbclient](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html)** to get more information.
 ```
 smbclient -L 192.168.0.107
 ```

 ![Screenshot](images/9.png)

 Yappp...
-That's what we got, there is a "share" directory, without further thought let's check further.
+That's what we got, there is a **share$** directory, without further thought let's check further.
 ```
 smbclient //192.168.0.107/share$
 ```